Executive Perspectives on Top Risks 2021 and 2030 - The Future of Work

 - Ability to compete with “born digital” and other competitors (10)

-More specifically, executives are concerned about their organization’s ability to upskill their people and bring in new talent to execute and manage complex strategies, improve digital intelligence, and compete effectively.
+More specifically, executives are concerned about their organisation’s ability to upskill their people and bring in new talent to execute and manage complex strategies, improve digital intelligence, and compete effectively.

 The fact that such concerns are top of mind for executives in 2021, even as they continue to manage the immediate and overwhelming tasks of dealing with COVID-19-related challenges, is a strong indicator of the current criticality of work and talent challenges that will only increase over the next decade.